aau-claaudia/sci-sw-dev/README.md

 ## Repository Usage
 To use the repository, simply run the RunMe.sh bash script from the main folder.
-A PDF file containing the plot of the ID distribution is then generated.
+A PDF file "Datasorting.pdf" containing the plot of the ID distribution is then generated.